Welcome to the home of

 Around Town News

-Serving Yachats, Waldport, Seal Rock & Parts of Newport OR
+Serving Yachats, Waldport, Seal Rock & Newport -- Oregon

 Where Fun & Business Go Together